MartinSchubert04/learning-Opengl/README.md

 Change the SOURCE_FILE to whatever .cpp you need to compile (it has to have a main function), verify the location for glad.c

 ![image](https://github.com/user-attachments/assets/47c6a71b-a7b4-43ae-bc6b-8c48cad4ce37)

+Execute the build.bat file in the root folder